 - Purple garlic is supposed to be ideal for roasting.

-I stuff the chicken with those extra garlic tips and fresh lemon wedges for extra flavor.
+I stuff the chicken with those extra garlic tips and fresh lemon wedges ~ the flavors will permeate the chicken as it roasts.

 TIP: If you want to remove the smell of garlic from your fingers after you work with it, rub them along your stainless steel faucet or sides of your stainless steel sink when you wash your hands…the molecules in the steel bind with the smelly sulfur molecules on your hands and neutralize the odor, it really works!
 You can even buy stainless steel ‘soap’!